Each week, the Herald receives submissions from letter-writers. Most are published, in print and online. Some are not.

 Form letters: Obvious form letters will not be published.

-Oversaturation: Eventually, an issue plays itself out.
+Oversaturation: Eventually, issues play out.
 Numerous letters that simply repeat previous opinions may be rejected.

 Editing: All letters submitted to the Herald are subject to editing for style, length, accuracy, grammar, clarity and conformation to the rules stated above.
+Headlines will be edited to conform to space requirements and standards.
 Authors who refuse these terms will be rejected.